 India-UK FTA: Key Features

-Concluded on 6 May 2025 (signed July 2025), the India-UK Comprehensive Economic and Trade Agreement (CETA):
+Concluded on 6 May 2025 and signed on 24 July 2025, the India-UK Comprehensive Economic and Trade Agreement (CETA):

 - UK to reduce tariffs on 90% of Indian tariff lines

-- Contentious issues resolved: Scotch whisky tariff reduced gradually; professional visa mobility (Mode 4 services); IP provisions
+- Contentious issues resolved: Scotch whisky tariff reduced gradually; professional visa mobility (Mode 4 services — 20,000 additional UK work visas for Indian professionals); IP provisions

 India-EU FTA: Key Features

 Negotiations relaunched in June 2022 after a nine-year suspension (talks originally began in 2007, stalled in 2013).
-The FTA was concluded in January 2026:
+Negotiations were concluded on 27 January 2026 — the largest trade deal ever concluded by either side (EU + India = ~25% of global GDP and ~2 billion people combined):

 - Investment protection and GI agreements negotiated separately alongside the FTA